lupintheforth/docs-en/views/realtime_rest_api.md

   https://{{host}}/1.2/rtm/stats
 ```

-return
+It returns:

 ```
 {"result":{"online_user_count":10212,"user_count_today":1002324}}
 ```

-`online_user_count` indicates the current online users on the app and `user_count_today` indicates the independent users with logged in history today.
+`online_user_count` indicates the current online users on the app and `user_count_today` indicates the independent users logged in today.

 ### Query all the Conversations